Statecraft is one of those semi-obscure words I like. Merriam-Webster defines statecraft as “the art” of governing.

 Staying above the fray may not be good political strategy these days, but it is good life strategy almost always.

-Some of the highest praise I’ve received, in my mind, was from The Tacoma Weekly in an article about my transition from public service to private practice.
+Some of the highest praise I’ve received, in my mind, was from The Tacoma Weekly in a cover story about my transition from public service to private practice.
 “He brought bipartisanship, civility, and integrity to the job.”
 This is a trifecta of worthy goals, even if temporarily out of fashion.

 I do not think I am alone in missing the artful, high-minded rhetoric of Presidents Barack Obama, Ronald Reagan, and John F. Kennedy.
 Obama rejected the division of blue states and red states in favor of “the United States.”
 Reagan spoke about the United States as a “shining city on a hill.”
 And Kennedy urged us to focus on “what problems unite us instead of belaboring those problems which divide us.”